Back to blog

 • Which complaints are actually documentation, onboarding, or service issues instead of product gaps?

 The output should not be a giant word cloud.
 It should be a product evidence board: theme, volume, sentiment, severity, affected segment, sample comments, linked tickets, customer impact, likely owner, recommended next action, and status.
+For many teams, that means a purpose-built custom dashboard development path rather than a passive report.

 Support, CX, and Retention Workflows